Registration and Information

 Getting young visitors excited about art and culture: the wide-ranging educational program of the Kunstsammlung Nordrhein-Westfalen not only contains a broad range of offerings that encourage children to get involved with art, but also a variety of activities designed to foster their overall development, including creative and verbal abilities as well as social competency.

 “Bilderjäger”: an art club for children

-Would you like to get involved with art in a serious way?
-Then join our art club and become a Picture Hunter (“Bilderjäger”).
-As a member, you will get a look behind the scenes at the museum.
-Twice monthly, the Picture Hunters explore current museum presentations while becoming creative as well through alternating topics.
-Dates and topics will be sent to club members four times annually.
+Do you want to get involved with art in a particularly intensive way?
+Then join our art club and become a “Bilderjäger”.
+As a member, you can even look behind the scenes of the museum.
+Twice a month the Bilderjäger explore the current presentations and get creative themselves on the changing themes.
+The exact dates and topics are sent to club members on a quarterly basis.

 Workshops (during the holidays as well)

 Our exhibitions are consistently devoted to enthralling themes, which we examine in greater detail in workshops and holiday events.
 Depending upon the exhibition, there are also planned interfaces with music,

 theater, and dance.

 Our current programming is found in the calendar and in our newsletter.
 To register for our Livestream-Workshops, please click here.

 There are currently no “As Requested!” due to the measures taken to contain Covid-19.

 Available for children 6 years and older in conjunction with some special exhibitions are “exhibition journals” in which young visitors can record their impressions and experiences in the museum.
 On the basis of informative, age-appropriate texts and questions about the art, participants can familiarize themselves with the exhibited works.
 Needless to add, children can take their “exhibition journals” home with them – as mementos of a stimulating museum visit.